CODE OF CONDUCT

 DescriptionFees / Charges

-Processing Fees (non-refundable)Upto 4% of the loan amount
+Processing Fees (non-refundable)Upto 4% of the loan amount, subject to minimum of Rs 18,000/-

-Instalment bounce chargeUp to Rs.1000/- per bounce
+Instalment bounce chargeUp to Rs.
+1000/- per bounce

 Annual account statement/Repayment